 Franklin continues to build, build, build; grow, grow, grow.
 The city is undergoing a real estate frenzy.

 For example, in the Aspen Woods neighborhood located at the southeast corner of W Puetz Rd and S 51st St., Veridian Homes is building new homes starting at $569,700.
+For example.

 This one goes for $759,900, the only one left in the subdivision.